alialiyev-git/InfoSys/README.md

-# InfoSystems - Personal Portfolio Website
+# Info.
+Systems - Personal Portfolio Website

 A Jekyll-based portfolio website with three main pages: Home, About, and Projects.